Creating a backup policy

 -

-Optionally, under Repeat operation on task failure, specify backup settings in the event of failure:
+Optionally, under Repeat operation on task failure, specify the backup settings in the event of failure:

 - Number of attempts: Maximum number of retry attempts.
 If reached, the operation is considered failed.
 Attempts will stop as soon as the operation succeeds or when the specified number of attempts is reached, whichever comes earlier.

-Does not apply if the backup was started manually. - Time between attempts: Interval between retries.
+This setting does not apply if the backup was started manually. - Time between attempts: Interval between reattempts.

 - Number of attempts: Maximum number of retry attempts.
 If reached, the operation is considered failed.
 Attempts will stop as soon as the operation succeeds or when the specified number of attempts is reached, whichever comes earlier.